fleetdm/fleet/handbook/product.md

 #### Prioritization

-≤5 business days from when the initial request is weighed by PM, requestor has heard back from the group PM whether the request will be prioritized.
+≤Five business days from when the initial request is weighed by PM, requestor has heard back from the group PM whether the request will be prioritized.

 #### Release

-≤6 weeks from when initial request is weighed by PM, this is released into the hands of the Fleet community, generally available (no feature flags or limitations except as originally specced or as adjusted if necessary).
+≤Six weeks from when the initial request is weighed by PM, this is released into the hands of the Fleet community, generally available (no feature flags or limitations except as originally specced or as adjusted if necessary).

-Work that is prioritized by the group PM should be released in the 6 week timeframe (2 releases).
+Work that is prioritized by the group PM should be released in the six week timeframe (two releases).
 Work that is too large for this timeframe should be split up.

 #### Estimation

-≤5 business days from initial request, an issue is created with a summary of the purpose, the goal, and the plan to achieve it.
+≤Five business days from the initial request, an issue is created with a summary of the purpose, the goal, and the plan to achieve it.
 The level of detail in that plan is up to the PM of the product group.
-The issue also has an estimation, expressed in story points, which is either determined through planning poker or a "timebox".
+The issue also has an estimation, expressed in story points, which is either determined through planning poker or a "timebox."

-For the Interface group "estimated" means UI wireframes and API design are completed and the work to implement them has been estimated.
+For the Interface group, "estimated" means UI wireframes and API design are completed, and the work to implement them has been estimated.

 #### Adjustment

-≤1 business day from discovering some blocker or change necessary to already prioritized and estimated work.
-The group PM decides how the usage/UI will be changed and notifies original requestor of changes to spec.
+≤One business day from discovering some blocker or change necessary to already prioritized and estimated work.
+The group PM decides how the usage/UI will be changed and notifies the original requestor of changes to the spec.

 ## Product quality

-Fleet uses a human-oriented quality assurance (QA) process to ensure the product meets the standards of users and organizations.
+Fleet uses a human-oriented quality assurance (QA) process to make sure the product meets the standards of users and organizations.

 To try Fleet locally for QA purposes, run `fleetctl preview`, which defaults to running the latest stable release.

 To target a different version of Fleet, use the `--tag` flag to target any tag in [Docker Hub](https://hub.docker.com/r/fleetdm/fleet/tags?page=1&ordering=last_updated), including any git commit hash or branch name.
 For example, to QA the latest code on the `main` branch of fleetdm/fleet, you can run: `fleetctl preview --tag=main`

-To start preview without starting the simulated hosts, use the `--no-hosts` flag (e.g. `fleetctl preview --no-hosts`).
+To start preview without starting the simulated hosts, use the `--no-hosts` flag (e.g., `fleetctl preview --no-hosts`).

 ### Why human-oriented QA?